 |Gameplay Type||Third-person survival horror shooter|

 The Evil Within 2 is a sequel to the original The Evil Within game and is a survival horror game played in the third person.
 The game continues from the events of the previous game by letting you play as Sebastian Castellanos, who is still undergoing the trauma from the previous games.

 After discovering that your supposed dead daughter, Lily, is actually alive and is lost in a simulation-type experiment, you head out to where the experiment is being held in hopes of saving her life.
 In general, the game has a pretty straightforward and easy-to-understand plot, unlike the first game, where things would get confusing.

 The game is riddled with monsters and different types of zombies.
 And at times, it gives a Resident Evil 4 vibe with the inventory management and the way the gunfire and combat work.
 But it manages to add its own spin by offering different skills and upgrades.
-In fact, these upgrades, such as gun crafting or skills, are good enough to encourage you to explore the open world.

 Additionally, like many other horror games, Evil Within 2 does a great job of making you feel uncomfortable throughout the game.
 Despite having an open-world design, even when you’re exploring, you never truly feel safe.